A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: System Model

-\subsection{System Model}
+\section{System Model}

-We consider an uplink MIMO ISAC system shown in Fig. 1, consisting of $K$ single-antenna communication users (CUs) and multiple targets.
+We consider an uplink narrowband MIMO ISAC system shown in Fig. 1\footnote{We adopt this assumption for simplicity, and the proposed algorithm can be readily extended to multi-subcarrier scenarios.}, consisting of $K$ single-antenna communication users (CUs) and multiple targets.
 We assume that a transmitter equipped with $M_t$ transmit antennas is used to transmit the sensing signal, and a receiver equipped with $M_r$ receive antennas receives both the uplink communication signal and the radar echo, where $K\le M_r$.
+In Fig. 2, we present the frame structure of the considered uplink ISAC systems, which is divided into two phases.
+Specifically, Phase I is designed for uplink CE to acquire CSI through uplink pilots, while Phase II performs joint target sensing and uplink data detection over multiple snapshots.
+Depending on whether the uplink pilots (UPs) are overlapped with the sensing signal at the receiver, the uplink ISAC systems are classified into two types, i.e., Type I and Type II uplink ISAC, respectively.